-Join Mike Pfeiffer for an in-depth discussion in this video Downloading files from the Internet, part of Up and Running with Server Core for Windows Server 2012 R2.
+Join Mike Pfeiffer for an in-depth discussion in this video Downloading files from the Internet, part of Learning Server Core for Windows Server 2012 R2.

 - Downloading a file from a Server Core machine poses a challenge because there's no Internet Explorer browser running on the machine.
 You could download it on your workstation and then copy the file over the network, but what if you needed to initiate a file from the core server itself?
 Well, luckily, there is a PowerShell cmdlet for that.
 We have a set of cmdlets called the BITS Transfer cmdlets.
 So let's run Get-Command and we'll do a *-bits transfer.
 And you'll see here that we have the Start-BitsTransfer cmdlet that'll initiate a download.
 We can use the Get-BitsTransfer cmdlet to check the status of the download.